wanwano/TemT/README.md

 ```

 ### Citation
+If you use the codes, please cite the following paper:

 ### License
-If you use the codes, please cite the following paper:
+This source code is licensed under the license found in the LICENSE file in the root directory of this source tree.